-Initially I struggled to participate, putting tremendous pressure on myself to speak, but then one day, this strategy backfired.
-I had forced myself to speak but hadn’t really planned what I was going to say, and my professor, a Yale graduate who relished fast-moving discussions of literary theory, grew impatient.
+Then one day, this strategy backfired.
+I had forced myself to speak up during a debate, but I hadn’t really planned what I was going to say.
+My professor, a Yale graduate who relished fast-moving discussions of literary theory, grew impatient.

 One Teacher Made a Difference